Live Events & Conference Calendar

 Implicit Bias Training

-Ingham County Health Department
+In partnership with the Ingham County Health Department

 May 13 | 1:30-4:30 pm FREE and IN PERSON

-With this training, participants will understand what implicit bias is and its importance to heatlh and healthcare.
+With this training, participants will understand what implicit bias is and its importance to health and healthcare.
 Presenters Dana Watson, HFSJ Coordinator and Keyante Saxon, Program Assistant will help attendees see how implicit bias maintains and reinforces racial oppression, discrimination and marginalization, will identify the ways implicit bias shows up and will consider strategies for counteracting implicit bias.
 Target audience: all are welcome.
 Participants attending the entire session and completing an evaluation form will receive a certificate for 3 contact hours.
 Location: 5303 S. Cedar St. Conference Room D/E. For more information and to register, please email dwatson@ingham.org.
 CE/CNE: 3 contact hours

 **Meets criteria for 3 hours of State of Michigan implicit bias continuing education credit for healthcare professionals.

-Michigan Center for Rural Health
+In partnership with the Michigan Center for Rural Health

 May 20 | 12-1 pm FREE and ONLINE